top of page

 Sample Preparation

-• Crush the sample using a jaw crusher with CSS at 20 mm
+• Crush the sample using a jaw crusher with an adjsuted CSS at 20 mm

-• Sieve the sample using the following (six) screen apertures:
+• Sieve the crushed material using the following (six) screen:

 • > 31.5 mm